 Add the turmeric, pepper, and toasted walnuts.
 Sauté for a few additional minutes, and then add the 2.5 cups of chicken broth.
 Cover and cook on a low simmer for 20 minutes.

 Meanwhile, season the chicken pieces with salt and black pepper.
-In a large pan, heat some oil on medium-high heat and brown chicken on both sides, and then set aside.
+In a large frying pan, heat some oil on medium-high heat and brown chicken on both sides, and then set aside.

 Substitutions